RosettaMLBootCamp2025/HW1-setup-verification/README.md

 3. Verify your installation with a Python script
 4. Commit and push your verification results to GitHub

+## About Autograding

+**Note:** This assignment has automated tests that run when you push your code.
+You'll see a score out of 100 points. **These points are just for feedback** - they help you know if you've completed everything correctly.
+This is a bootcamp focused on learning, not grades!

 ## Prerequisites

 ### GitHub Account